ksu [ target_user ] [ -n target_principal_name ] [ -c source_cache_name

 the user will be prompted for a Kerberos password.
 The pass‐

 word is then used to get a ticket granting ticket from the

 Kerberos server.
 The danger of configuring ksu with this

-macro is if the source user is loged in remotely and does not
+macro is if the source user is logged in remotely and does

 during the resolution of the default principal name,